BVA Counseling

 Odenza Marketing Group: Must submit 2 small essays, one related to travel, & the other on why they deserve a scholarship.
 Must be 16-25, w/ 2.5 GPA or greater.
 US citizenship required. $500.

-Palmer: Support underrepresented Pierce County students of color to overcome financial, cultural, and social barriers in their pursuit of higher education.
+Palmer Scholars: Support underrepresented Pierce County students of color to overcome financial, cultural, and social barriers in their pursuit of higher education.
 At Palmer Scholars we are “Creating Hope and Opportunity through Education."
-Due December 9, 2019

 Patricia Fisher Endowed Scholarship: scholarship was established by the Seattle Association of Black Journalists to support students of color who pursue college careers in journalism.
 This one-time scholarship ranges from $500-$2500, with recipients able to reapply.

-PB&J Scholarship: The PB&J Scholarship was started in Hawaii back in 2013 to help students who experienced challenges that may have prevented them from reflecting well on paper (GPA, Test Scores, Etc…), but have the drive to succed. $1,000.
-Due 12/16/2020.
+PB&J Scholarship: The PB&J Scholarship was started in Hawaii back in 2013 to help students who experienced challenges that may have prevented them from reflecting well on paper (GPA, Test Scores, Etc…), but have the drive to succeed. $1,000.

 Prudential Spirit of the Community Award: Students can qualify in grades 9-12.
-Students must have participated in a volunteer activity at least in part after 9/1/2018, and complete and submit an online application by Nov.5th 2019 to the school principal.
-Application is available at spirit.prudential.com.
+Students must have participated in a volunteer activity and complete and submit an online application.
 State level honorees win a $1,000 scholarship and all expense paid trip to Washington D.C.

 QuestBridge National College Match: Online platform that helps outstanding low-income HS seniors gain admission and full 4-year scholarships to some of the nation's most selective colleges.